 Looking for the best personal finance podcasts out there?
 Talking about money has long been taboo, but keeping schtum has led to a worrying level of financial illiteracy and rising debt amongst women.
 Of course the gender pay gap plays its part, hitting those who are BAME the hardest.
-And now as COVID-19 takes its toll on the world's economies, women have also been disproportionately affected - accounting for 78 percent of Covid-related job losses.
+And now as COVID-19 continues to take its toll on the world's economies two years in, women have also been disproportionately affected - accounting for 78 percent of Covid-related job losses.

 - How to save up for a house

 - How to get a promotion at work

 - Easy money-saving challenges to help you save